pingswept/me30-website/content/logistics/syllabus.md

 * 	 **Website notes** - Added weekly to the course website to accompany the video mini-lectures.
 * 	 **Recommended readings**  - Optional sections of the recommended textbooks to supplement videos and website notes.
 * 	 **Canvas** - We'll use the ME 30 Canvas site to manage project submissions and grades.

-### Semi-synchronous elements
-* 	 **ME 30 Slack workspace** – Interactive discussion platform where you can post questions, frustrations, successes, ideas, at any time of the day or night.
-Instructors and LAs will be active participants.
-If you're hoping for an immediate response, try posting to Slack during an instructor's or LA's office hours, when they'll be on Slack in real time between visits from students.

 ### Synchronous elements
 * 	 **LA and instructor office hours** – See schedule above.